T

 landmark

-Originally Emperor Hadrian's mausoleum, this cylindrical fortress has served as a papal residence, prison, and now a museum.
-Explore its history and enjoy views of the Tiber River and St. Peter's.
+Originally Emperor Hadrian's mausoleum, this cylindrical fortress has served as a papal fortress, prison, and now a museum.
+Explore its history and enjoy panoramic views of the Tiber River and St. Peter's Basilica from its terrace.

-• The bridge leading to the castle, Ponte Sant'Angelo, is adorned with angel sculptures by Bernini's school.
+• The bridge leading to the castle is adorned with angel sculptures by Bernini and his students.

 4. Evening